LucasMoraisRamires/LucasMoraisRamires/README.md

 ### Hi there 👋
   My Name is Lucas, I am a Technology Information Student

+  CyberSecurity (Segurança da Informação pt-br) at FATEC Americana-SP

   I am learning about software development

 ### skills: